OctopusDeploy/docs/docs/administration/authentication-providers/active-directory-authentication.md

 Using this option, the credentials are posted back to the Octopus server, and Octopus validates them against Active Directory by invoking the Windows API `LogonUser()` function.
 If that is successful, Octopus will then query Active Directory for information about the user.

-Keep in mind that if your Octopus server isn'tÂ [configured to use HTTPS](/docs/home/how-to/expose-the-octopus-web-portal-over-https.md), these are posted in plain text (just like signing in to any other website).
+Keep in mind that if your Octopus server isn't [configured to use HTTPS](/docs/home/how-to/expose-the-octopus-web-portal-over-https.md), these are posted in plain text (just like signing in to any other website).
 :::

-If the Octopus Deploy server and its users are on theÂ **same****domain**, it is sufficient to provide a simple username in this field, for exampleÂ *paul**.*User Principal Names, of the formÂ *user@domain.com* are also accepted in this scenario.
+If the Octopus Deploy server and its users are on the **same****domain**, it is sufficient to provide a simple username in this field, for example *paul**.*User Principal Names, of the form *user@domain.com* are also accepted in this scenario.

 If the server and its users are on different domains, or **many domains** are in use, the *DOMAIN\user*username format must be provided for users who are not a member of the domain the server is in.

 :::hint
-Users will receive the error "**Username not found. Â UPN format may not be supported for your domain configuration."** if they have entered a UPN and their details could not be located in the domain.
+Users will receive the error "**Username not found.
+UPN format may not be supported for your domain configuration."** if they have entered a UPN and their details could not be located in the domain.
 This could occur because the UPN really doesn't exist, or it exists in a domain other than the one the Octopus Deploy server is in (which as stated above is not supported).
 :::